Eliot-Roxbergh/notes_pinephone/README.md

 Applies to carriers Tre (altough they have no 2G ofc) and Telia:
 Calls work very well on 3G. ~~But it seems like it doesn't want to connect calls on 4G (VoLTE should, in general, be possible but might need to explore.. see [1] [2]), either a text is received for the missed call (Telia) or it says for caller that you're "busy" (!)
 (Tre).~~ 2G works, although there is some (not too loud) constant interference on the speakers, also in case of bad coverage (or maybe it was a coincidence?) there might be bad interference getting transmitted to the other party.

-EDIT: VoLTE (4G calls) worked with Fello and Hallon carriers afted installing modem SDK (see later section Firmware).
+EDIT: VoLTE (4G calls) worked with Fello, Hallon and Comviq carriers afted installing modem SDK (see later section Firmware).

 Comment: When I tested 2G, hot swapping headset, I managed to crash mic?
 Regardless it did not work in calls, with headset or not before restart.
 This happened only once.

-Received and transmitted sound is generally good.
+Received and transmitted sound is generally good (3G).
 It is possible to plug-in and remove headset during conversation, etc. All working well, (except for that one time during call that all mics stopped working... remained even after connecting a headset and also after redialing).

 ~~[1] - https://wiki.postmarketos.org/wiki/PINE64_PinePhone_(pine64-pinephone)#VoLTE \